From Challenge to Change: Design Principles for AI Transformations: Findings

 \subsubsection{Comparison with identified BSE-related challenges}

 The objective of RQ\textsubscript{1} is to start forming the human-centric framework, assessing how traditional change management literature can address the identified AI-risen hurdles.
 The mapping strategy relied on two underlying rationales: i) \textit{steps or factors of the included models should address a potential hardship and} ii) \textit{variations of the same step should be grouped to enhance readability}.
 For example, the step \textit{"Create a sense of urgency"} appeared with different phrasings, such as \textit{"Create a burning platform"} \cite{toherhi2012nineBlunders}.
 To avoid such duplicates and redundancy, these variations were grouped under the umbrella step \textit{"Create a sense of urgency"}.
-As for the strategy we followed, the first author conducted the mapping process, while the remaining authors reviewed and discussed the final outcomes and suggested potential refinements.
+As for the strategy we followed, the first author conducted the mapping process, while the remaining authors reviewed the outcomes and proposed refinements where needed.

 Table \ref{tab:mapping_results} (see Appendices) presents the results of the mapping procedure.
 As can be observed, combining existing organizational change models can mitigate the substantial majority of the identified BSE-related challenges.
 Specifically, the mapping process addressed all but three of the BSE-related sub-challenges, namely: \textit{"Considerate use of external AI with company’s data", "Inter-generational Collaboration", and "Lack of skills due to AI"}.